simp/pupmod-simp-simp_grafana/README.rst

 .. warning::
     If `$ldap` is set to true, the ``toml`` gem needs to be installed into the puppetserver gemset.
-Starting with SIMP 6.2, we bundle an rpm called ``rubygem-puppetserver-toml`` that can be installed on the puppetserver host that installs the toml gem.
-This RPM can be found in the 6_X_Dependencies yumrepo available on `PackageCloud https://packagecloud.io/simp-project/6_X_Dependencies`_.
+Starting with SIMP 6.2, SIMP provides an RPM, called ``rubygem-puppetserver-toml``, that provides this gem and automatically installs the gem and its dependencies (also packaged as RPMs) into the puppsetserver.
+This RPM and its dependent RPMs can be found in the 6_X_Dependencies yumrepo, available on `PackageCloud https://packagecloud.io/simp-project/6_X_Dependencies`_.

     ``yum install -y rubygem-puppetserver-toml``